admataz/admataz.com/src/content/pages/about-short.md

 published: true
 ---

-admataz is a small company based in London UK, providing technical expertise in the building of web sites, content management tools, web apps and interactive data visualisations.
+admataz is a London-based web development consultancy run by [Adam Davis](/adam-davis).

+I write code for the server and the browser to deliver original websites, services and applications.